silicon-optronics-inc/Tensorflow2-Self-Training-Defect-Detection-with-Severity-Score/classification/README.md

 ## Self-Define Model Structure
 To define own model structure, create a python file and build it under './train/model'.
-In this case, since the defects cropped from object detection are narrow and with simple feature, we define a shallow network with long rectangular shape
+In this case, since the defects cropped from object detection are narrow and have simple feature, we define a shallow network with a long rectangular shape